On the Todd Class of the Permutohedral variety: Examples in low (co)dimension

 Example \ref{ex:negative} disproves Conjecture \ref{conj:refined}.
 Furthermore, it also enable us to prove Theorem \ref{thm:noneffective}, which we restate here.

 \begin{thm} The Todd class of the permutohedral variety $X_d$ is not effective for $d\geq 24$.
-That is, there is no way of expressing it as a nonnegative combination of the cycles. \end{thm} \begin{proof} First note that in the Chow ring of a toric variety arbitrary cycles can be expressed as positive combinations of torus invariant cycles, so it suffices to show that there is no positive expansion using torus invariant cycles, i.e., that there is no expression of the form \eqref{eq:toddexpression} with all coefficients positive.
+That is, there is no way of expressing it as a nonnegative combination of cycles. \end{thm} \begin{proof} It is well known that in the Chow ring of a toric variety arbitrary cycles can be expressed as positive combinations of torus invariant cycles (see Lemma \ref{lem:aux}), so it suffices to show that there is no positive expansion using torus invariant cycles, i.e., that there is no expression of the form \eqref{eq:toddexpression} with all coefficients positive.

-By Proposition \ref{prop:symm}, if there is any positive square-free expression for the Todd class of $X_d$, then $\bv(\cdot)$ is positive for all $\CC_{d+1}$, but Example \ref{ex:negative} shows that this is false for $d=24$.
+By Proposition \ref{prop:symm}, if there is any positive square-free expression for the Todd class of $X_d$, then $\bv(\cdot)$ is positive for all chains $T_\bullet$ in $\CC_{d+1}$, but Example \ref{ex:negative} shows that this is false for $d=24$.
 Moreover, Remark 3.6 in \cite{bvalpha} implies that there are negative values for all $d\geq 24$. \end{proof}